Guichaguri/cross-caller/README.md

 ### Rhino

 Rhino supports three types of stack trace formats: Rhino's own format, V8 and Mozilla formats.
-This library supports both the V8 and the Mozilla formats.
+This library does not supports capturing filenames in Rhino's own format, but does on both the V8 and the Mozilla formats.

-You'll need to change to either format by setting the system property `rhino.stack.style` to `V8` or `MOZILLA`, or call `RhinoException.setStackStyle(StackStyle.V8)` programmatically.
+You can change to either format by setting the system property `rhino.stack.style` to `V8` or `MOZILLA`, or call `RhinoException.setStackStyle(StackStyle.V8)` programmatically.

 ### Other